PAIDNetwork/DID-method-spec/DID-spec-dpki.md

 ## Abstract

-This specification describes a new DID method for hosting DIDs on the PAID Protocol, also referred to as PAID DID.
-This specification conforms to the requirements specified in the [DIDs specification](https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.
+This specification describes a new DID method to host DIDs in the PAID protocol, which coexists in the Ethereum, IPFS and PolkaDOT public blockchains, also called DID DPKI.
+This specification meets the requirements specified in the [DIDs specification] (https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.

 ## Conformance and Terminology